Physician Employment Agreements can be Complicated. They Don’t Have to Be!

 - What provisions are absolutely vital in regard to future ownership of a physician practice

-Dennis served as an active duty and reserve Marine Corps infantry officer for more than 20 years.
+Dennis has served as a physicians’ lawyer in Pennsylvania for 35 years.
 A former contributing editor to Physicians News Digest, Dennis has authored several published articles on physician contractual matters.

 Dennis is a frequent lecturer to residency and fellowship programs, and has spoken at events sponsored by the Pennsylvania Medical Society, the Hershey Medical Center, Pinnacle Health System, Geisinger Health System, the Pennsylvania Society of Cardiology, the WellSpan Health System, the Hospital of the University of Pennsylvania, and the American Podiatry Association.